tlaze/Workout-Tracker/README.md

   ## Usage

+  * Clone Repository
-  Clone Repository  Run npm i  Run npm start
+  * Run npm i
+  * Run npm start
+  * Or to use the live application, click the link below

   ## License